 - KLM does not allow pregnant passengers to fly past their 36th week of pregnancy or 34th week in the case of a multiple birth.

-- Air France only required women past their 36th week of pregnancy to travel with a doctor’s note.
+- Air France only requires women past their 36th week of pregnancy to travel with a doctor’s note.

 The best advice for pregnant travellers is to check the regulations before booking to avoid unplanned problems when trying to board.
-Although not all airlines require a written doctor’s note, it is recommended to consult your doctor before taking off on any flight while pregnant.
+Although not all airlines require a written doctor’s note, it is recommended to consult your doctor before flying during pregnancy.